 Amazon WAF tracks and manages web requests separately for each instance of a rate-based rule that you use.
 For example, if you provide the same rate-based rule settings in two web ACLs, each of the two rule statements represents a separate instance of the rate-based rule and each gets its own tracking and management by Amazon WAF.
 If you define a rate-based rule inside a rule group, and then use that rule group in multiple places, each use creates a separate instance of the rate-based rule that gets its own tracking and management by Amazon WAF.

 Not nestable – You can't nest this statement type inside other statements.
-You can include it directly in a web ACL or rule group.
+You can include it directly in a protection pack or web ACL or rule group.

 Scope-down statement – This rule type can take a scope-down statement, to narrow the scope of the requests that the rule tracks and rate limits.
 The scope-down statement can be optional or required, depending on your other rule configuration settings.
 The details are covered in this section.
-For general information about scope-down statements, see Scope-down statements.
+For general information about scope-down statements, see Using scope-down statements in Amazon WAF.

 WCUs – 2, as a base cost.
 For each custom aggregation key that you specify, add 30 WCUs.
 If you use a scope-down statement in the rule, calculate and add the WCUs for that.